Eszter Vitályos

-Eszter Vitályos (born in 1979) is a Hungarian politician and lawyer.
+Eszter Vitályos (born 23 February 1979) is a Hungarian politician and lawyer.

 Life

 In 2005, Eszter Vitályos obtained a law degree at Pázmány Péter Catholic University.
 In 2021 she passed a degree in political communication at the Budapest Metropolitan University.

-In 2014, she is appointed Deputy State Secretary in charge of the development policy.
-From 2018, Eszter Vitályos is the State Secretary responsible for European Union development policy at the Ministry of Human Resources.
+In 2014, she was appointed Deputy State Secretary in charge of the development policy.
+From 2018, Eszter Vitályos was the State Secretary responsible for European Union development policy at the Ministry of Human Resources.

-In April 2022, she was elected as a member of parliament for Pest County in the national assembly.
-From 2022, she is deputy minister and parliamentary state secretary of the Ministry of Culture and Innovation.
+Vitályos was elected a Member of Parliament in September 2021, replacing László L. Simon, who was appointed director of the Hungarian National Museum.
+In the 2022 Hungarian parliamentary election, she was elected as a member of parliament for Pest County 3rd constituency in the national assembly.
+From 2022 to 2024, she served as deputy minister and parliamentary state secretary of the Ministry of Culture and Innovation.

-From April 1, 2024, she is the spokesperson of the Hungarian government and state secretary responsible for government communication.
+From April 1, 2024, she was the spokesperson of the Hungarian government and state secretary responsible for government communication.
 Róbert Zsigó takes over her role at the Ministry of Culture and Innovation.
+She held the position until the 2026 Hungarian parliamentary election, when Fidesz fell from power.

+Vitályos was elected a Member of Parliament via the national list of Fidesz–KDNP in the 2026 election, after she was defeated by Tisza candidate Andrea Bujdosó in Pilisvörösvár constituency in a landslide.
+After the governing Tisza Party rejected Péter Szijjártó's nomination, the Fidesz caucus delegated Vitályos as one of the deputy speakers of the National Assembly.